 Log message Description Suggested action Source location is missing.
-Volume with guid <volume guid=""> is not mounted.</volume> Tiger Bridge failed to load a source, because the GUID of the volume, on which it is stored, does not match the GUID of any volume accessible to Tiger Bridge.
-Check for the following: Verify that the volume is mounted on the computer.
-If the volume cannot be mounted (is corrupted, for example), to recover replicated data from it, configure a new source on a healthy volume, pair it with the same target and synchronize their contents.
-Source location <path source="" to=""> is missing.</path> Tiger Bridge managed to load the volume on which the specified source is stored, but failed to load the source itself, because the path to it has changed.
-Verify that the path to the folder added as a source is not changed (a folder is renamed or deleted, for example).
+Volume with guid <volume guid=""> is not mounted.</volume> location is source, because the GUID of missing.
+Volume with guid stored, does not match the corrupted, for example continuous corrupted, for example corrupted, for example corrupted, for example corrupted, for example corrupted and corrupted corrupted corrupted and corrupted corrupted and corrupted corrupted and corrupted Source location <path is="" missing.<="" source="" td="" to="">Tiger Bridge managed to load the volume on which the specified source is stored, but failed to load the source itself, because the path to it has changed.
+Check for the following: Verify that the path to the folder added as a source is not changed (a folder is renamed or deleted, for example). </path> Tiger Bridge managed to load the volume on which the specified source is stored, but failed to load the source itself, because the path to it has changed.
+Check for the following: Verify that the path to the folder added as a source is not changed (a folder is renamed or deleted, for example).

 Log message Description Suggested action If the folder added as a source is deleted, to recover replicated data from it, configure a new source on the same or another volume, pair it with the same target and synchronize their contents.
-Source <path to source&gt; cannot be loaded.</path Tiger Bridge failed to load a source because it was not meeting the source storage requirements anymore.
-Verify that the permissions for access to the source have not changed.
+Source <path to source> cannot be loaded.</path Tiger Bridge failed to load a source because it was not meeting the source storage requirements anymore.
+Check for the following: Verify that the permissions for access to the source have not changed.
 Refer to Source Storage Requirements for more information.
 Verify that a source on a Tiger Store-managed volume is not now mounted as a Tiger Client on the Tiger Bridge computer.
-Replication of file <path file="" on="" source="" to=""> failed.</path> All attempts to replicate the specified file on the target have failed.
+Replication of file <path to<br="">file on source> failed.</path> All attempts to replicate the specified file on the target have failed.
 Note: To let Tiger Bridge attempt to replicate the file again, you must restart Tiger Bridge.
 Check for the following: Make sure the file is not corrupted.
 Make sure the target is still accessible and has not returned any errors.
 Retrieving file <path file="" on="" source="" to=""> <process name=""> from the target failed.</process></path> All attempts to retrieve the specified file from the target have failed.
 Note: To let Tiger Bridge attempt to replicate the file again, you must restart Tiger Bridge Bridge Check for the following: Make sure the target is accessible.
 If the target is accessible, make sure the replicated file is not deleted from the target.
 If the file is deleted and your target has versioning turned on, attempt to undelete it on the target.
 Modified files count threshold has been reached.
 Replication has been paused for source <path source="" to="">.</path> The number of already replicated files queued for replication again because they have been modified has exceeded the number you have set as a ransomware protection threshold and Tiger Bridge paused all its automatic operations.
 Note: Once the problem is resolved, to resume automatic Tiger Bridge operations, follow the steps in Pause/Resume Automatic Check for the following: Make sure that none of the files on your source is encrypted as part of a ransomware attack.
-If one or more files are encrypted, restore their unencrypted versions, by following the steps in Manage Files and Folders Versions on page 134.
+If one or more files are encrypted, restore their unencrypted versions, by following the steps in Manage Files and Folders Versions on page 135.
 If none of the files is encrypted, change the ransomware protection